-Using field sampling and flow cytometry we screened multiple mixed-ploidy (2x+4x) populations across three natural ploidy contact zones, but found no triploid (3x) adult hybrids and two 3x seedlings germinated from in situ collected seeds.
+So far, we pioneered these questions in Arabidopsis arenosa.
+First, we detected rampant gene flow across previously assumed impermeable ploidy ‘barrier’ repeatedly in three regions (published recently in Nature Ecology and Evolution).
+We thus followed up by field and experimental inquiry of the strength and nature of such imperfect barrier.
+Using field sampling and flow cytometry of mixed-ploidy (2x+4x) populations across three natural ploidy contact zones we documented a lack of triploid (3x) adult hybrids and two 3x seedlings germinated from in situ collected seeds.
 This is not due ecological separation as we found no distinction in local habitat preferences among the ploidies.
 To test whether such lack of hybrids is due to intrinsic barriers that take part after pollination we performed experimental crossings.
 Initial results confirmed that the majority (~90 %) of the inter-ploidy crossing progeny was triploid, although we also found a non-negligible proportion of tetraploid hybrids (~7 %), documenting the possible role of unreduced gametes in mediating gene flow.
 We confirmed reduced fertility of the interploidy crosses compared to the controls with respect to several measurements involving seed production and germination success.
 We used confocal microscopy and explored endosperm development in seeds produced from interploidy crosses (Fig.1).
 In contrast to normally developed controls, clear endosperm developmental defects were observed in both reciprocal interploidy crosses.
 These results document strong yet still incomplete triploid block in A. arenosa.
 Despite this, the complete absence of adult triploid hybrids in the field suggests alternative mechanisms of cross-ploidy gene flow such as involvement of unreduced gametes and formation of one-step tetraploid hybrids.

 Key collaborators on this work are